prathammehta16/Heart-Disease-Prediction/README.md

 ## Training Models:
 Here the models we used to predict are:
-1.Logistic Regression
+1. Logistic Regression
-2.Decision Trees
+2. Decision Trees
-3.Random Forest
+3. Random Forest
-4.K nearest neighbor.
+4. K nearest neighbor.
 <br> And their corresponding accuracy scores are:
 <p align="center">
 <img src="https://github.com/prathammehta16/Heart-Disease-Prediction/blob/images/output.png">
 </p>
+<br> Hence, after removeing the outliers we conclude that the Logistic regression algorithm is best suitable for this problem.